 - "Pass" accredited proof age cards

 - Driving Licence

 - Passport

 - Home Office Biometric identity card

 - Military Identity Card

-- 12.31 Applicants for premises licences or other permissions to sell or supply alcohol are encouraged to include the challenge 25 scheme within their operating schedule and it will be included as a condition, where appropriate.
+- 12.32 Applicants for premises licences or other permissions to sell or supply alcohol are encouraged to include the challenge 25 scheme within their operating schedule and it will be included as a condition, where appropriate.

-- 12.32 Holders of premises licences and other permissions to sell or supply alcohol and their designated premises supervisors must ensure that all staff employed at their premises receive regular training.
+- 12.33 Holders of premises licences and other permissions to sell or supply alcohol and their designated premises supervisors must ensure that all staff employed at their premises receive regular training.
 Training must include child protection issues and the prevention of underage sales and proxy sales.

-12.33 Proxy Sales
+12.34 Proxy Sales

-The Licensing Authority is aware that young persons attempt to obtain alcohol from licensed premises via proxy purchases, where adults purchase alcohol and supply it to an underage person.
+The Licensing Authority is aware that young person's attempt to obtain alcohol from licensed premises via proxy purchases, where adults purchase alcohol and supply it to an underage person.
 Proxy sales may occur even where the licensee has implemented an adequate system of age verification to prevent direct underage sales.

-Applicants will be expected to identify steps to be taken to prevent such proxy sales taking place.
+Applicants will be expected to identify steps to prevent such proxy sales taking place.

-12.34 Where proxy sales are identified as a problem at a particular premises, or in a particular area, (perhaps characterised by groups of young persons congregating in the vicinity of the premises), consideration will be given to the imposition of conditions in order to reduce incidence of proxy sales.
+12.35 Where proxy sales are identified as a problem at a particular premises, or in a particular area, (perhaps characterised by groups of young person's congregating near to the premises), consideration should be given to the imposition of conditions in order to reduce incidence of proxy sales.